 Is Shark True HEPA filter washable?

 No, you can’t wash the filter.

 Can I use 3rd party replacement filters with the Shark air purifier?

-I cannot recommend to buy either the Shark 4 or the Shark 6 air purifier.
-They both are advertised for large rooms, but fail to deliver clean air in large spaces.
-They can clean air in small 200 to 300 square feet spaces, eliminating bacteria, dust and smoke, but the same can be said about brands like Coway, Winix or Honeywell that offer more for the smaller price.
+I cannot recommend buying either the Shark 4 or the Shark 6 air purifier.
+They both are advertised for large rooms but fail to deliver clean air in large spaces.
+They can clean air in small 200 to 300 square feet spaces, eliminating bacteria, dust and smoke, but the same can be said about brands like Coway, Winix or Honeywell that offer more for a smaller price.

-In addition to that, replacement filters for Shark are costly for 80 to 100 bucks per piece.
-Depending on a usage, the filter might run out quickly, and you end up spending the same amount of money spent on the air purifier each year just replacing the filters.
+In addition to that, replacement filters for Shark are costly at 80 to 100 bucks per piece.
+Depending on usage, the filter might run out quickly and you end up spending the same amount of money spent on the air purifier each year just replacing the filters.

-I know many people experienced broken air quality sensor (in some cases it wasn’t connected to the power source), I guess that problem was fixed for now.
-But paying $300 (Shark air purifiers are often sold at a discount) for the air cleaning unit that has high maintenance costs and offers less than $200 air purifiers seems like an unnecessary expenditures for me.
-Yes, the Shark’s design is sleek and it super easy to control but is it worth the price?
+I know many people experienced broken air quality sensors (in some cases it wasn’t connected to the power source), but I guess that problem was fixed for now.
+But paying $300 (Shark air purifiers are often sold at a discount) for the air cleaning unit that has high maintenance costs and offers less than $200 air purifiers seems like an unnecessary expenditure for me.
+Yes, the Shark’s design is sleek and the unit is super easy to control but is it worth the price?
 I say no.

 If you want to spare some buck on air filtration, better take a look at Winix air purifiers (5500-2 is exceptionally good), Coway (Airmega is a popular series), Levoit (huge range of air purifiers, I reviewed some of them) or Blueair True HEPA air purifiers (also reasonably priced).

 P.S.
 Shark has released their new air purifier – HE102.
 Check out the review here.

 P.P.S.
 The versions HP201 and HP202 MAX are out too.